 What this tool is good for

 This timestamp converter can switch between Unix timestamps in seconds, timestamps in milliseconds, ISO 8601, ISO 9075, local date strings, and UTC output.
-It is useful for API debugging, log analysis, database checks, and cross-language development.
+It uses the input length and date format to help identify the value automatically, which is useful for API debugging, log analysis, database checks, and cross-language development.

 The string format labels on this page follow common ISO 8601 and ISO 9075 naming, while the rendered local-time output still depends on the viewer's runtime timezone.